Chicago Bears Odds

 - Chicago Bears: +190

 It’s a simple and straightforward wager with a cut-and-dry result.
-Moneyline is a great starting point for new bettors as a result, but there’s an appeal for those with experience too.
+Moneyline is a great starting point for new bettors, but there’s an appeal for those with experience too.

 The spread adds an entirely new wrinkle to the equation.
 Oddsmakers set a number that needs to be accounted for.
 Do you like the favorite minus the points or the dog plus the number?